sf-wdi-34/conplete-api/instructions.md

 6. The JSON views are using a gem called `jbuilder`, which might have noticed in the file extension `.json.jbuilder`.
 Look over the first example input and output in the [`jbuilder` docs](https://github.com/rails/jbuilder) to see some of how `jbuilder` creates structured data.

-7. Edit `views/conferences/index.json.jbuilder` to include a field for the url of each conference in the JSON.
+7. Edit `views/conferences/index.json.jbuilder` and `views/conferences/show.json.jbuilder` so that both JSON views include a field for the url of each conference.
 Use url helpers to generate the correct url for each conference, and set the format of the url to JSON.

   <details>
     <summary>Stuck?
 Click to see suggestions about where to look for more information.</summary>